 To an extent, you can outsource the day-to-day financial management of your business to a bookkeeper along with a certified public accountant.
 Even so, you’ll want to understand these basic accounting terms so that you can make sense of the feedback and recommendations that your financial advisers give you:

-These represent your small business’s obligations to pay debts owed to lenders, suppliers, and creditors.
+Accounts payable represent your small business’s obligations to pay debts owed to lenders, suppliers, and creditors.
 Sometimes referred to as A/P or AP for short, these liabilities can be short or long term depending upon the type of credit provided to the business by the lender.

-Also known as A/R (or AR, good guess), receivables consist of money owed to your small business by others for goods or services rendered.
+Also known as A/R (or AR, good guess), accounts receivables consist of money owed to your small business by others for goods or services rendered.
 These accounts are labeled as assets because they represent a legal obligation for the customer to pay you cash for their short-term debt.

 This is the accounting method of recording income when it’s actually earned and expenses when they actually occur.
 Accrual basis accounting is the most common approach used by larger businesses to record and maintain financial transactions.